hyperledger/fabric/docs/source/create_channel/create_channel_test_net.md

           ServerTLSCert: ../organizations/ordererOrganizations/example.com/orderers/orderer.example.com/tls/server.crt
     ```
 - **Channel policies** Different sections of the file work together to define the policies that will govern how organizations interact with the channel and which organizations need to approve channel updates.
 For the purposes of this tutorial, we will use the default policies used by Fabric.
 - **Channel profiles** Each channel profile references information from other sections of the `configtx.yaml` file to build a channel configuration.
 The profiles are used to create the genesis block of application channel.
-Notice that the `configtx.yaml` file in the test network includes a single profile named `TwoOrgsApplicationGenesis` that we will use to generate the create channel transaction.
+Notice that the `configtx.yaml` file in the test network includes a single profile named `ChannelUsingRaft` that we will use to generate the create channel transaction.
     ```yaml
-    TwoOrgsApplicationGenesis:
+    ChannelUsingRaft:
         <<: *ChannelDefaults
         Orderer:
             <<: *OrdererDefaults
+            OrdererType: etcdraft
+            EtcdRaft:
+                Consenters:
+                    - Host: orderer.example.com
+                      Port: 7050
+                      ClientTLSCert: ../organizations/ordererOrganizations/example.com/orderers/orderer.example.com/tls/server.crt
+                      ServerTLSCert: ../organizations/ordererOrganizations/example.com/orderers/orderer.example.com/tls/server.crt
             Organizations:
                 - *OrdererOrg
             Capabilities: *OrdererCapabilities